cbare/cbare.github.io/_posts/2024-12-10-llm-agents-mooc.md

 Students were asked to use an LLM-Agentic framework, Autogen, to summarize reviews of American restaurant chains.
 The basic concept of Autogen is to factor workflows into conversations between agents, which might be code, human interaction, or models.

-That seems very sound, but I found the way autogen maps tools use onto a conversation very strange.
+That seems very sound, but I found the way Autogen maps tools use onto a conversation very strange.
 One agent suggests the function call and the other actually makes the call and returns the results to the first.
 I came in with the expectation that an agent has a job, that job entails using some tools.
 Go do the job, use the tools needed, and come back when it's done.
 It took a while to wrap my brain around the separation between suggesting and executing the tool.

 ### Red teaming LLMs